Intelligent-Silicon/AutoUnattend/README.md

 3rd Party User software can be installed and configured after windows has been installed, provided the 3rd Party User installation software allows command line switches (commands).

-Windows can be configured to work just the way you like it after windows has been installed, using a variety of means to alter the registry or group policy settings.
+Windows can be configured to work just the way you like it after windows has been installed, using a variety of means to alter the registry or group policy settings (where applicable).

 # TLDR

-Download the [Windows 10](https://www.microsoft.com/en-gb/software-download/windows10) or [Windows 11](https://www.microsoft.com/en-gb/software-download/windows11) Media Creation Tool, or [Windows Server 2016 ISO](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2016), [Windows Server 2019 ISO](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2019), [Windows Server 2022 ISO](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2022) or [Windows Server 2025 ISO](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2025).
+### Basic Layout of the AutoUnattend.xml file

 [Configuration Passes run in a predefined order, some are mandatory, some are optional.](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/how-configuration-passes-work#understanding-configuration-passes)

-The Configuration Passes are:
+The Configuration Passes, in order, are:
 [windowsPE](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/windowspe)
 [offlineServicing](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/offlineservicing)
 [generalize](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/generalize)